Archy-X/AuraSkills/README.md

 # Aurelium Skills

 AureliumSkills is an advanced, feature-rich skills, stats, and abilities plugin, great for a variety of server gamemodes.
+This Fork wants to add bungeecord synchronisation between servers with MySQL Database

 Learn more and download here: https://www.spigotmc.org/resources/81069/